egel-lang/egel-docs/source/first.rst

 --------------

 More functions make for more interesting scripts.
-Let's start of with a function you should know, Fibbonaci.
+Let's start of with a function you should know, faculty.

+The interpreter starts with a clean slate, you'll need to give a `using System` directive to access the builtin math combinators.

 .. code-block:: egel